humfricz/mpesa-php/README.md

 ### Validating/Confirming Transactions
 	$response = new \Safaricom\Response('validation');

-You can then check against all posted values, if `$response -> Amount` is correct and validate like so:
+You can then check against all posted values (e.g if `$response -> Amount` is correct/expected amount) and validate like so:

 	$mpesa -> finish();